 The Bottom Line

-Mixing skin tones doesn't require dozens of colors.
-With just three high-quality paints, you can create a full range of natural tones for any portrait.
-I hope this real-time guide inspires you to practice and experiment.
+Mixing skin tones does not require dozens of paints.
+With just three high-quality colors, an artist can create a complete, natural range for any portrait.